-For parents, dealing with difficult teenage daughters can be challenging.
+For parents, dealing with difficult teenage daughters can be challenging and much different than raising a challenging teenage son.
 Teen girls are smart, spirited, and strong.
 They have their own opinions, and they feel things deeply.

 Moreover, teenage girls are going through all kinds of physical and mental changes.
 They’re developing interests and relationships outside the family.
 Hence, they’re building an independent sense of self.
 As a result, they can sometimes bump heads with their parents.